 Especially if you are traveling to Southeast Asia where sunscreen can be ridiculously expensive.

-If you travel with hand luggage only, buy a couple of small, travel sized ones, or pour from the large bottle to a couple of small travel bottles.
+If you travel with hand luggage only, don't forget about carry on luggage restrictions.
+Buy a couple of small, travel sized ones, or pour from the large bottle to a couple of small travel bottles.

 Just in case.

 If needed - do not forget about your prescription medication either.

 And your hand luggage is the best place to keep it.

 Never pack your medicines in your checked luggage.
 What if you’ll need to take some of your pills during the flight?
 Or if your luggage gets lost or it’s delayed?
 That's why it's always a much better idea to keep all your essentials in your hand luggage.

 Do not forget to pack your contact lens solution, if you are using any.

 It's very easy to forget your hairbrush / comb.